n1o/study_notes/_sources/notes/softmax_function.md

     0.0  & \text{ otherwise }
 \end{cases} $$

-Esentially the lower the temperature the more the time the distribution spends in the most probable state.
+Essentially the lower the temperature the more the time the distribution spends in the most probable state.
 As the temperature increases it spends more time uniformly.